nsone/sql_graphviz/README.md

 ## Using with docker and dot

-Only dependency is dot.
+Only dependency is docker.
 Run `scripts/generate.sh` and provide your SQL on stdin.
 SVG is output to stdout.

 For example: